 Health Conditions Related to Genetic Changes

-At least 69 mutations in the ARID1B gene have been found to cause Coffin-Siris syndrome.
+More than 150 variants (also known as mutations) in the ARID1B gene have been found to cause Coffin-Siris syndrome.
 This condition is characterized by delayed development, abnormalities of the fifth (pinky) fingers or toes, and characteristic facial features that are described as coarse.
-Most ARID1B gene mutations involved in Coffin-Siris syndrome lead to an abnormally short, nonfunctional protein.
+Most ARID1B gene variants involved in Coffin-Siris syndrome lead to an abnormally short, nonfunctional protein.
 As a result, affected individuals have half the normal amount of functional ARID1B protein.
-Although it is unclear how these changes affect SWI/SNF complexes, researchers suggest that ARID1B gene mutations result in abnormal chromatin remodeling.
+Although it is unclear how these changes affect SWI/SNF complexes, researchers suggest that ARID1B gene variants result in abnormal chromatin remodeling.
 Disturbance of this process alters the activity of many genes and disrupts several cellular processes, which could explain the diverse signs and symptoms of Coffin-Siris syndrome.
 People with Coffin-Siris syndrome do not appear to have an increased risk of cancer (see below).More About This Health Condition

 Autism spectrum disorder

-At least 13 ARID1B gene mutations have been identified in people with autism spectrum disorder (ASD), a varied condition characterized by impaired social skills, communication problems, and repetitive behaviors.
+At least 13 ARID1B gene variants have been identified in people with autism spectrum disorder (ASD), a varied condition characterized by impaired social skills, communication problems, and repetitive behaviors.
 Some affected individuals also have other features, including intellectual disability, severe speech problems, and brain malformations.
-The ARID1B gene mutations associated with ASD result in a reduced amount of the ARID1B protein or impair the protein's function in chromatin remodeling.
-These changes likely affect the control of gene expression and interfere with normal brain development, but the specific relationship between the mutations and ASD is unknown.More About This Health Condition
+The ARID1B gene variants associated with ASD result in a reduced amount of the ARID1B protein or impair the protein's function in chromatin remodeling.
+These changes likely affect the control of gene expression and interfere with normal brain development, but the specific relationship between the variants and ASD is unknown.More About This Health Condition

-Mutations in the ARID1B gene can cause intellectual disability without other hallmark features of Coffin-Siris syndrome (described above).
-As in Coffin-Siris syndrome, the gene mutations that cause intellectual disability lead to an abnormally short, nonfunctional protein, and affected individuals have half the normal amount of ARID1B protein.
-It is unclear why some people with an ARID1B gene mutation develop intellectual disability and others have the additional features of Coffin-Siris syndrome.
+Variants in the ARID1B gene can cause intellectual disability without other hallmark features of Coffin-Siris syndrome (described above).
+As in Coffin-Siris syndrome, the gene variants that cause intellectual disability lead to an abnormally short, nonfunctional protein, and affected individuals have half the normal amount of ARID1B protein.
+It is unclear why some people with an ARID1B gene variant develop intellectual disability and others have the additional features of Coffin-Siris syndrome.

 Other Names for This Gene